 Remember, if you want to get involved in making web videos for your business, it’s probably useful to hedge your bets by making one video and putting it in all of these places.
 Once the video is made it doesn’t take long to upload it to three or four platforms.

-If you’d like some further inspiration, below is a selection of related videos customers have made with Biteable.
+If you’d like some further inspiration, below is a selection of our related articles.
+You can find more on our blog here.